ripienaar/free-for-dev/README.md

   * [websitepulse.com](https://www.websitepulse.com/tools/) — Various free network and server tools.
   * [qase.io](https://qase.io) - Test management system for Dev and QA teams.
 Manage test cases, compose test runs, perform tests, track defects, and measure impact.
 The free tier includes all core features, with 500MB available for attachments and up to 3 users.
   * [knapsackpro.com](https://knapsackpro.com) - Speed up your tests with optimal test suite parallelization on any CI provider.
 Split Ruby, JavaScript tests on parallel CI nodes to save time.
 Free plan for up to 10 minutes of test files and free unlimited plan for Open Source projects.
+  * [UseWebhook.com](https://usewebhook.com) - Capture and inspect webhooks from your browser.
+Forward to localhost, or replay from history.
+Free to use.
   * [webhook.site](https://webhook.site) - Verify webhooks, outbound HTTP requests, or emails with a custom URL.
 A temporary URL and email address are always free.
   * [webhookbeam.com](https://webhookbeam.com) - Set up webhooks and monitor them via push notifications and emails.
   * [Vaadin](https://vaadin.com) — Build scalable UIs in Java or TypeScript, and use the integrated tooling, components, and design system to iterate faster, design better, and simplify the development process.
 Unlimited Projects with five years of free maintenance.